gcalderone/Gnuplot.jl/README.md

 # Gnuplot.jl
 ## A Julia interface to Gnuplot.

-([v0.2.0](https://github.com/gcalderone/Gnuplot.jl/releases) is the last version working on Julia v0.6.
-Newer versions works only on Julia v0.7/1.0).

 [![Build Status](https://travis-ci.org/gcalderone/Gnuplot.jl.svg?branch=master)](https://travis-ci.org/gcalderone/Gnuplot.jl)

 **Gnuplot.jl** allows easy and fast use of [Gnuplot](http://gnuplot.info/) as data visualization tool in Julia.
 Its main features are: